aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.saving/svgsaveoptions/set_saveformat/_index.md

 title: Aspose::Words::Saving::SvgSaveOptions::set_SaveFormat method
 linktitle: set_SaveFormat
 second_title: Aspose.Words for C++ API Reference
 description: 'Aspose::Words::Saving::SvgSaveOptions::set_SaveFormat method.
-Setter for Aspose::Words::Saving::SvgSaveOptions::get_SaveFormat in C++.'
+Specifies the format in which the document will be saved if this save options object is used.
+Can only be Svg in C++.'
 type: docs
 weight: 18000
 url: /cpp/aspose.words.saving/svgsaveoptions/set_saveformat/